stefanospin7/video_converter/README.md

 TODO
-Make the app standalone without the need for FFmpeg installation (potentially using the Flutter FFmpeg package).
+Change the select files label to selected files while converting Make the app standalone without the need for FFmpeg installation (potentially using the Flutter FFmpeg package).
 Fix the window resizing issue.
 Add support for more video file types for conversion.